-Those who remained in the academy represented a total of over 68 % of the sample and had three major characteristics.
+Those who remained in the academy represented a total of over 68% of the sample and had three major characteristics.
 First, they have the highest rate of job satisfaction (.72 for those who remain, as compared to .64 for those who return and .48 for those who leave), achieved the highest academic faculty rank (3.68 for those who remain, as compared to 3.20 for those who return and 2.84 for those who leave), and finally they were most likely to hold tenure (.62 for those who remain, as compared to .46 for those who return and .28 for those who leave).
-The mobility rate for Caribbean scholars was not quite as high as African American scholars This may possibly be explained in part because Caribbean faculty have the opportunity to go up for tenure more than once, although they often have little choice of academic institutions unless they choose to leave the Caribbean altogether.
+The mobility rate for Caribbean scholars was not quite as high as African American scholars, in part because they have an opportunity to go up for tenure more than once and often have little choice of academic institutions unless they choose to leave the Caribbean.

-In addition, almost a quarter of these academic women perceived barriers to career advancement, such as personal factors, inability to manage role sets, personal demands of family, and limited upward mobility opportunities within the current institution.
+In addition, almost a quarter of these academic women perceived barriers to career advancement such as personal factors, inability to manage role sets, personal demands of family, and limited upward mobility opportunities within the current institution.
 These barriers may influence some of these women to seek other opportunities, especially if they are prepared to leave the Caribbean.
 Although they may have sought more attractive career opportunities elsewhere, most accepted alternative administrative posts or a combination of teaching and administrative positions within the current institution.

-Finally, Caribbean scholars appear to have higher rates of job satisfaction and are more likely to be tenured even though they have greater external barriers than their African American women counterparts.
+Caribbean scholars appear to have higher rates of job satisfaction and are more likely to be tenured but have greater external barriers than their African American women counterparts.
 Again, this may be attributed to their lack of mobility options in the Caribbean and their ability to seek tenure more than once.